Blog > Category Post > Posted: 2020-May-28, Updated: 2020-Sep-29

 Before you buy new windows for your home, take a walk around the house and think about what is happening in each room at different times of the day.
 Is it too hot?
 Is there enough light?
 Is the view obscured by a modular window design or grills?
 Remember, the builder of your home probably didn’t give much thought as to how the windows being installed will affect the comfort of your a room.
 This is your chance to correct that.

-Ventilation from windows can be tricky depending on the layout of a room, where the window is located and whether there are other windows present.
+Ventilation from windows can be tricky depending on the layout of a room, where the window is located and whether there is other windows present.
 Some window types do offer better ventilation than others, so be sure to let your window consultant know of any ventilation concerns.

 Most window installers use a standard in-house trim to finish the interior of a window during installation.
 However, these companies will often substitute other styles as requested by their customers.